GiovanniZambiasi/gameplay-framework-unity/README.md

 # Gio's Gameplay Framework for Unity

 Games change **a lot** during development, but code *isn't always easy to change*.
 Games also need *a lot of testing*, but code isn't always *easy to test*.
 Teams can sometimes change during development, and code *isn't always easy to understand*, especially for newcomers.
 With these 3 issues in mind, I've developed this *Gameplay Framework*.
 It's been applied successfully in a commercial project, and the team has adapted to it quite well.
-Since Unity doesn't have a standard gameplay framework, I hope this helps other games get build more *easily* and *responsibly*.
+Since Unity doesn't have a standard gameplay framework, I hope this helps other games get built more *easily* and *responsibly*.

 ## Installation:
 Install via UPM using the link: `https://github.com/GiovanniZambiasi/gameplay-framework-unity.git`